Readify/madskillz/DataAndAnalytics.md

 - I am technically persuasive.

 #### I am a technical mentor.
-- People tend to ask me for my opinion when making technical decisions because I have a proven track record of making wise choices.
+- People ask me for my opinion when making technical decisions because I have a proven track record of making wise choices.
-- I am fuelling the team's desire to learn, perhaps by mentoring, running brown-bag sessions, sharing useful videos/blogs/papers.
+- I am fuelling the team's desire to learn, perhaps by mentoring, running brown-bag sessions, or sharing useful videos/blogs/papers.
-- I use peer reviews as an opportunity to teach and show others alternate, cleaner ways to implement functionality in an ego-less manner.
+- I use peer reviews as an opportunity to teach and show others alternative, cleaner ways to implement functionality in an ego-less manner.
 That way the whole team together learns how to deliver a higher quality, more maintainable product.
 - I can manage difficult conversations and tactfully challenge others, leaving them with a positive impression of myself and Readify.
 - I can effectively coach people and pass on my knowledge.
 - I am a confident and proficient teacher of my craft.